Jørgen Randers: Academic career

 In 1973, he was appointed Assistant Professor of Management at the MIT Sloan School of Management.
 In 1974, he left MIT to pursue a career in business.

 From 1981 to 1989 he served as president of the BI Norwegian Business School, and he served as a professor from 1985 to 2015.
 Since 2015, he has been Professor Emeritus.

 From 2001 to 2012, he was a core member of the faculty of the Cambridge Institute for Sustainability Leadership, Cambridge.

 In 2013, he was appointed as Honorary Professor, Anglia Ruskin University, Cambridge.

 In 2016, he was appointed as Honorary Professor, Fudan Institute for Advanced Study in Social Science, Shanghai.

 In 2018, he was appointed as Honorary Researcher, School of Marxism, Peking University, Beijing.

-In 2019, Randers was appointed as inaugural co-chair of the Ecological Civilization Center at Peking University's Research Institute of Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era.
+In 2019, Randers was appointed as the inaugural co-chair of the Ecological Civilization Center at Peking University's Research Institute of Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era.

 Randers' research interests are on climate issues, scenario planning and system dynamics, especially on the topics of sustainable development, climate change and global warming mitigation.

 Business career

-In 1974, he left the MIT Sloan School of Management and founded the Resource Policy Group, a system dynamics based policy analysis institute based in Oslo, and served as director between 1974 and 1980.
+In 1974, he left the MIT Sloan School of Management and founded the Resource Policy Group, a system dynamics-based policy analysis institute based in Oslo, and served as director between 1974 and 1980.

 In 1980, he was appointed to the Ministry of Long-Term Planning, in Oslo, involved with macroeconomic planning.
 Subsequently, he was appointed as deputy director of Deminex (NORGE) AS, an oil production company.

 Between 1989 and 1991, he served as managing director of World City AS, a financial holding company based in Oslo.

-Between 1994 and 1999, he served as deputy director general of the World Wildlife Fund International in Switzerland.